EVELINA1118/GCAP3226AIagents/vibeCoding101/Part4GovEnquiryReflectEssay/HumanAiReport_HONG_KAM_YIN.md

 Using GitHub Copilot, I reduced time spent on syntax and minor logic errors; the tool's suggestions allowed me to focus on substantive research design questions, such as appropriate model assumptions and predictor selection.
 However, Copilot's shortcuts sometimes required additional validation and defensive programming.
 I systematically validated AI recommendations with unit tests, citation checks, and peer review to ensure reliability and reproducibility.

 A key learning was treating AI as a reasoning assistant: I shifted from broad exploratory prompts to precision questions that asked about model design choices or data governance implications.
 This improved the relevance of AI suggestions while reducing hallucination risk.
-Ethically, I was cautious about privacy and sensitive content, anonymizing data and avoiding personally identifiable information in prompts.
-The experience deepened my appreciation for the human role in contextualizing and checking AI-derived insights.
+Ethically, I was cautious about privacy and sensitive content, anonymising data and avoiding personally identifiable information in prompts.
+The experience deepened my appreciation for the human role in contextualising and checking AI-derived insights.

 ## Learning Outcomes and Transferable Skills (150–200 words)